vasilakisfil/Introspected-REST/README.md

 * REST: The model that Roy defined in his [thesis](thesis) (along with his [blog]() comments).
 * RESTfull: APIs that follows some parts of Roy's REST model, mostly links
-* RESTy: APIs that have a plain JSON API (no links)
+* RESTy: APIs that have a plain JSON API without any links (respect REST model other than hypermedia)
 * Introspected REST: APIs that follow the definition we provide here